-Some Steps to Swifter Turn Times
+Five Suggestions for Swifter Turn Times

-- Always order your appraisals online.
+- Order your appraisals online.

 - Verify that the subject property data is accurate and complete.

-- It's relatively easy to appraise a cookie-cutter house.
-Most of an appraiser's time is spent analyzing how unique elements add to or detract from what otherwise would be a property's market value.
-Let us know up front when you order your report if there are unique elements of the home or surrounding area -- for example, it's recently had an addition built on, it's subject to zoning restrictions, it's susceptible to flooding.
-These are things we'll find out on our own anyway, and knowing them as early as possible will likely make your report arrive quicker.
+- Cookie-cutter homes are relatively easy to appraise.
+Most of an appraiser's time is spent analyzing how differing features add to or detract from what otherwise would be a property's market value.
+At the time you order your report, be sure to let us know if there are unique characteristics of the home or surrounding area -- for example, it's recently had an addition constructed, it's subject to zoning restrictions, it's prone to flooding.
+While these are things that we will find out on our own, knowing them early on makes your report arrive sooner.

 - Did you make the homeowner of the home aware of what to expect?